Gramet/NTDS_project/README.md

 - (optional) provide image to [google feature extraction](https://cloud.google.com/vision) for example, find features predictors based on text
 - display predictors
 - create model for prediction, first with separate features
+- then (optional) by combining and weighting the features
+- Test with external data
+- Maybe get other datasets (facebook, multiple tweets of single user,...)

 Project insight: